-- 1. Mix 9 mL of water and 21 mL of ethanol. - 2.
-Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
+- 1. Add 9 mL of water to 21 mL of ethanol and mix thoroughly. - 2.
+Recrystallise the crude product contained in the 50 mL ground glass-joint Erlenmeyer flask with the appropriate amount (just enough) of this water/ethanol mixture.
+Use the same setup as for the reflux heating (see Figure 1).
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate.
-Add the solvent by the top of the condenser if needed.